josh146/josh146.github.io/content/recipes/chicken-rice.md

 1. Rub the chicken all over with a mixture of 1 tbsp light soya sauce, and 1 tbsp sesame oil.

-2. To make the **seasoning sauce** for the chicken, pour the dripping from step (1) into a small bowl, and add about a ladle-full of soup, a dash more soy sauce and sesame oil.
+2. To make the **chicken rice dressing**, pour the dripping from step (1) into a small bowl, add about a ladle-full of soup, and a dash more soy sauce and sesame oil.

 3. To make the chilli sauce, blend all the ingredients together and add the soup and calamansi juice.